 What charges will there be?

-You may be eligible for housing benefit to help meet the cost of bed and breakfast accommodation.
+You may be eligible for to help meet the cost of bed and breakfast accommodation.
 We can assist you in completing a housing benefit application form but you must make sure that you supply all the documents needed to support your application.

 Even if you are on a low income you may still have to pay towards costs not covered by any housing benefit awarded.
 Some types of temporary accommodation, such as bed and breakfast hotels are expensive and not all the costs will be met by housing benefit.
 We will pay the owner for your accommodation and then recharge you accordingly.